Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Decoding algorithms

-We define energy of the error configuration $C$ as the weighted sum of the numbers\footnote{ The numbers $n_x$, $n_y$, $n_z$ are calculated as follows.
+We define the energy of the error configuration $C$ as the weighted sum of the numbers\footnote{ The numbers $n_x$, $n_y$, $n_z$ are calculated as follows.
 We formulate and implement the Metropolis method with bit representation taking values in the set $\{0, 1\}$, instead of Ising spins taking values in the set $\{1, -1\}$.
-In an error configuration, an error that suffers each data qubit is represented by two bits.
-In the two bits, the upper and lower bit means for $X$ and $Z$ error, respectively.
+In an error configuration, the error on each data qubit is represented by two bits.
+The upper and lower bits represent an $X$ and a $Z$ error, respectively.
 Thus, $I$, $Z$, $X$, $Y$ errors are represented as $00$, $01$, $10$, $11$, respectively.
 As such, counting the numbers of qubits which have bit representations $01$, $10$, $11$ yields $n_z$, $n_x$, $n_y$, respectively. }: